Chinese Short-term Visiting Visa (Q2)

 • Click here to view the introduction of the form.
 VERY IMPORTANT

-• {Alternatively, if you prefer our form filing service, we offer this service for an additional fee of $20.
+• {Alternatively, if you prefer our Type A all-inclusive service.
 Please skip this section and contact us for assistance.}

 • Select “Washington D.C.” under the United States of America if you reside in Georgia.
 If you are located outside of Georgia, please let us know, or check our accepted application areas.